camaraproject/WorkingGroups/Commonalities/documentation/API-design-guidelines.md

 ### 8.2 Sorting

 Sorting the result of a query on a resources collection requires two main parameters:
-- `order_by`: it contains the names of the attributes on which the sort is performed, with comma separated if there is more than one criteria.
+- `orderBy`: it contains the names of the attributes on which the sort is performed, with comma separated if there is more than one criteria.
 - `order`: by default, sorting is done in descending order.

 If you may want to specify which sort criteria you need to use "ascp" or "desc" as query value.